What is ACC for?

 You can also lose some or all of your entitlement if you won’t agree to or won’t comply with your treatment plan (without good reason) or if you don’t comply with a requirement under the Accident Compensation Act in relation to your claim.

-ACC must give you advance notice in writing if it is are going to cancel or suspend your entitlement.
+ACC must give you advance notice in writing if it is going to cancel or suspend your entitlement.

 Back to top